 Changing your application

 Based on our feedback, you might want to change your application.
-You can apply to do this before a decision is made:
+You can apply to do this before a decision is made by:

-- online (under "lodge an application > planning additional requests"), or
+- Applying through our eServices website (under "lodge an application > planning additional requests"), or

-- by filling in the Request to Amend an Application for a Planning Permit form (PDF 192Kb) and submitting it and the applicable fee by post or in person.
+- Filling in the Request to Amend an Application for a Planning Permit form (PDF 192Kb) and submitting it and the applicable fee by post (Locked Bag 10, Moreland 3058) or in person.

 4. Advertising and community consultation